 Special meetings of the Council may be called by the President.

-When the President is a member with prevailing status, they shall appoint a Council member from another district to serve on the University Salary Plan Committee.
 The President shall serve on the Salary Plan Committee.
+When the President is a member of the prevailing status, they shall appoint a Council member from another district to serve on said committee.

-The President shall be as an ex-officio member of all standing committees.
+The President shall serve as an ex-officio member of all standing committees.

 The President, or their appointee, shall serve as an appointed member of the EIU Staff Senate.